2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 The average amount in student loans that phys ed majors at University of Toledo take out while working on their Bachelor's Degree is $21,845.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $232.

-Concordia University, Chicago ranked #23 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the suburb of River Forest, Concordia University, Chicago is a private not-for-profit school with a moderately-sized student population.
+Concordia University, Chicago did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
+It came in at #23 on the list.
+Located in the large suburb of River Forest, Concordia University, Chicago is a private not-for-profit college with a medium-sized student population.

 Women make up 52% of the phys ed majors at the school.